-- (a) Team time-outs will be allowed at all WCF events, with or without time clocks being used. - (b) Each team may call one 60 second team time-out during each game and one 60 second team time-out in each extra end. - (c) Procedures for a team time-out are as follows: - (i) Only the players on the ice may call a team time-out.

-- (ii) Team time-outs may be called by any on-ice team player only when that team's game clock is running.
+- (a) Team time-outs will be allowed at all WCF events, with or without time clocks being used. - (b) Each team may call one 60 second team time-out during each game and one 60 second team time-out in each extra end. - (c) Procedures for a team time-out are as follows: - (i) Only the players on the ice may call a team time-out. - (ii) Team time-outs may be called by any on-ice team player only when that team's game clock is running.
 Players signal a team time-out by using a "T" hand signal. - (iii) A team time-out (when the game clock is stopped) starts as soon as the time-out is called and consists of 'travel time' to get to the team plus 60 seconds.
-The amount of travel time will be determined at each event by the Chief Umpire, and is given to all teams, whether or not they have a coach, and whether or not a coach is coming to the field of play. - (iv) Only one person, who is sitting in the designated coaching area and a translator, if required, of the team that called the team time-out is allowed to meet with the team.
+The amount of travel time will be determined at each event by the Chief Umpire, and is given to all teams, whether or not they have a coach, and whether or not a coach is coming to the athlete field of play. - (iv) Only one person, who is sitting in the designated coaching area and a translator, if required, of the team that called the team time-out is allowed to meet with the team.
 This person, or persons if a translator is required, must use the designated route to the team.
-Where walkways are beside the sheet, that person must not stand on the playing ice surface. - (v) The team is notified when there are 10 seconds remaining in the team time-out. - (vi) When the team time-out has expired, the person(s) from the coach's bench must stop conferring with the team and leave the playing area immediately. - (d) A technical time-out may be called by a team to request a ruling, for an injury or in other extenuating circumstances.
+Where walkways are beside the sheet, that person must not stand on the playing ice surface.
+The coach of the team which has not called the team time-out is allowed to communicate with their team from their position on the bench if the venue layout allows. - (v) The team is notified when there are 10 seconds remaining in the team time-out. - (vi) When the team time-out has expired, the person(s) from the coach's bench must stop conferring with the team and leave the playing area immediately. - (d) A technical time-out may be called by a team to request a ruling, for an injury or in other extenuating circumstances.
 Game clocks will be stopped during technical time-outs.
+Only the players on the ice can attend a technical time-out.
+Team officials or alternate players can only attend at the discretion (invitation) of the Chief Umpire.